AidanB446/KahootEncouragementBot/README.md

 Simple concept.
 This runs whilst playing kahoot, if you get a question wrong, voicelines/tts makes fun of you. :)

+Uses OCR to detect when a question is wrong.
+Then makes fun of you.

 Here is it in action:

 https://youtu.be/RBUMGIyhIs0?si=ZAsifTTNVTmM5Ool